syedalirazazaidi/reacts-plays/README.md

 - Display Success/Error Messages: Provide visual feedback to the user after submitting the job listing.
 Display success or error messages based on the response from the server to inform the user about the status of their job listing submission.
 - Update Job List: Once the job listing has been successfully added, you can update the job list in your application by fetching the updated data from the server or adding the new job directly to the existing list in your React.js state.
 - Data Analysis on Monthly job Data using MongoDB Aggregation Pipelines ,worked on a database layer.

+## 5. A Online Markit App

+A Complete Online App By using using Next.js 13.4+ Tailwind CSS, and Shadcn UI with database Postgres SQL and Drizzle ORM and Connecting to Sanity as back end CMS